GEANT/nomad_cni/README.md

 ### Create a bunch of CNI networks

-To make it work, puppet must run twice on all the nodes (due to resource collection)
+To make it work, puppet must run twice on all the nodes (due to the way of working of resource collection)

 ```puppet
 nomad_cni::macvlan_v4 {